 3 Ways to Reduce a Double Chin and Tone the Neck

-Jowls are the build up of fatty tissue underneath the chin, causing a very annoying aesthetic problem to the person suffering from it.
+Jowls are the build-up of fatty tissue underneath the chin.
+They’re the cause of a very annoying aesthetic problem known commonly as a double chin.
 Like any other region where fat tends to collect in the body, jowls can affect both men and women, especially in adulthood.

 Why do jowls appear?
-This localized region of fat is usually caused by obesity or being overweight, bad habits like leading a sedentary lifestyle, smoking and poor diet, genetics, or hormonal changes related to aging.
+Obesity or being overweight are often the causes of fat in this region.
+Bad habits like leading a sedentary lifestyle, smoking, poor diet, genetics, or hormonal changes can all cause these as well.

-When a person reaches the age of 28 to 30 years old, their hormone levels are relatively lower than they were in the previous years.
-After 30 and as time continues to pass, hormonal factors that are associated with fat begin to change and this annoying problem tends to grow in both men and women.
+When a person reaches between the ages of 28 to 30 years old, hormone levels are relatively low.
+After 30, and as time continues to pass, hormonal factors that are associated with fat, begin to change.
+More so, this annoying problem tends to grow in both men and women.

 This is the time when many people begin to suffer from problems associated with localized regions of fat, not only under the chin but in other parts of the body – such as the abdomen, thighs, back, or buttocks.